kerstin-w/harry-potter-quiz/README.md

 # Harry Potter Quiz

 This quiz is built for all Harry Potter fans to answer questions about their favorite Hogwards house to find out how well they fit in.
 The user can pick between the four houses which each have 10 questions.
-For each question answered correctly the user will receive 10 Points.
+For each question answered correctly the user will receive 10 points.
 The Harry Potter quiz is fun and tests all Harry Potter fans.

 ![Mockup](assets/readme/mockup.jpg "Mockup")